CIS Hardened Images FAQ

 How often are CIS Hardened Images updated?

-New versions of CIS Hardened Images (regardless of their OS) will be developed and made available on each platform any time there is a major or minor update to the corresponding CIS Benchmark itself.
-Additionally, that CIS Benchmark assessment content will be included in CIS-CAT Pro Assessor.
+CIS Hardened Images are updated on a monthly basis.
+Each new CIS Hardened Image will be released with a new versioning number to indicate the update has been completed.
+New versions of CIS Hardened Images will be developed and made available on each platform any time there is an update to the corresponding CIS Benchmark itself.

 How are new versions and updates visually represented for each CIS Hardened Image?